ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 ## Compromised email systems

-Compromised email systems are often used to deliver spam messages and conduct phishing campaigns.
+Compromised email systems are often used to send spam messages and conduct phishing campaigns.
 Protect email systems by using [MFA](multi-factor-authentication-mfa-guide.md) where possible, to mitigate the risk.

 Report any account takeovers or email compromise [as an incident](reporting-an-incident.md).